Historic & Haunted Savannah, Georgia

 This city, Georgia’s oldest, is full of Civil War history, antiques, art, and beautiful gardens.
 The architecture and antebellum mansions framed in silvery Spanish moss-lined live oak trees are a tourist’s dream.
 Savannah bears witness to the South’s finest hospitality.
 Read on to see why I love this laid-back city.

 Hop On-Hop Off

-Taking the Old Town Trolley tour is a must for first time visitors.
-With 15 hop-on/hop-off stops, the 90 minute narrated tour will introduce you to Savannah’s biggest and most popular attractions, including the Andrew Low House, Cathedral of St. John, River Street, and Mercer House.
+Taking the Old Town Trolley tour is a must for first-time visitors.
+With 15 hop-on/hop-off stops, the 90 minutes narrated tour will introduce you to Savannah’s biggest and most popular attractions, including the Andrew Low House, Cathedral of St. John, River Street, and Mercer House.

 Shopping in Savannah

 Shoppers will love Savannah’s boutiques, antiques, gourmet food, stylish jewelry, and local art.
 Broughton Street is my favorite.
 Be sure to drop in Levy’s Jewelers and admire all of their baubles.
 The City Market is a pedestrian-only arcade full of shops, art galleries, restaurants, and underground clubs.
 Do not miss The Christmas Shop, home to ornaments, decorations, unique jewelry, collectibles, and darling baby items.

 The cobblestoned River Street is definitely a tourist trap but does have some interesting shops and reasonably priced restaurants.
 I do not recommend bringing your children here at night.